Renters’ Rights Bill 2025

 5. NO DISCRIMINATION OF DSS OR CHILDREN

-Unless you have been living in a bunker, discrimination of any kind is never tolerated by good Agents and good Landlords, whether it is legislated or not.
+Unless you have been living in a bunker, discrimination of any kind is never tolerated by good Agents/Landlords, whether it is legislated or not.

 💡 A fair playing field for everyone.
 But Landlords and Agents have the right to assess everyone’s financial suitability and ability to pay the rent, that will not change.